 Take Care of Your Bed

 Boy am I looking forward to the day we can start considering a new mattress.
-I have no doubt there are lot of nasty allergens buried deep in the mattress and I’m sure getting a new one would benefit our health a ton.
-However, it is not currently in the cards for us, so if you are like us, then there are some to a new mattress.
-Turning it over and vacuuming it thoroughly is one thing you can do; or consider getting a mattress protector.
+I have no doubt there are a lot of nasty allergens buried deep in the mattress and I’m sure getting a new one would benefit our health a ton.
+However, it is not currently in the cards for us, so if you are like us, then there are some ways to take care of your old mattress.
+Turning it over and vacuuming it thoroughly is one thing you can do, or consider getting a mattress protector.
 It’s a lot easier to wash than a mattress and keeps the majority of dust from ever reaching the mattress itself.

 Along with your mattress, your bedding can harbor a lot of dust and other allergens.
 Washing and changing your sheets every week can help get rid of the buildup of dust, dead skin cells, and the sweat and oil we all give off.
 However, hypoallergenic options can reduce your risks even further.

 Dust mites will find a place a hide so don’t give them a place to hide.
 Try changing out your curtain for blinds.
 The more fabrics on show in the bedroom, the more places that dust mites have to hide.
 If you are ever in the market for a new home, or new floors, think about choosing hardwood floors.
 Solid, wipeable surfaces are a lot easier to maintain and give dust mites nowhere to hide.

 Keep Control of the Air

 There are a few things you can do to positively impact the air quality in your bedroom and the rest of the house.
 For example, we use a humidifier in our room during the winter because our house gets so dry.
 Or maybe your house is the opposite of ours and there is a lot of humidity for those dust mites to hang onto.
 I would then consider getting an air dehumidifier.